reflex-dev/reflex-web/docs/library/forms/form.md

 )
 ```

 If the input follows certain patterns, setting `pattern` on the input and `match="patternMismatch"` on the `form_message` could be useful.
 Below is an example of a form that requires input to be precisely 10 digits.
-You can find more information at [ValidityState: patternMismatch property](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState/patternMismatch).
+More information is available at [ValidityState: patternMismatch property](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState/patternMismatch).

 ```python demo
 rdxp.form_root(